doubleedesign/doublee-theme-starter-kit/README.md

 # doublee-dev-starter-kit

-**A WordPress site starter kit for developers of bespoke websites.**
+**A WordPress theme starterkit for developers of bespoke websites.**

-Designed for use with Classic Editor, Advanced Custom Fields Pro, and my own included breadcrumb plugin.
+Designed for use with Classic Editor with Advanced Editor Tools (previously TinyMCE Advanced) and Advanced Custom Fields Pro.
-Includes some other plugins I commonly use, but they are not essential for the base install to work out-of-the-box.

-The starter kit theme does not yet support the block editor because my projects tend to involve extensive use of custom post types, taxonomies, archive pages, etc which would result in very different editing experiences for different parts of the site if the block editor was used.
-So for the best client experience currently possible, I'm sticking with the "classic" method at least for now.
+**Note:** This starterkit theme does not yet support the block editor because my projects tend to involve extensive use of custom post types, taxonomies, archive pages, etc which would result in very different editing experiences for different parts of the site if the block editor was used.
+So for the best client experience currently possible, I'm sticking with the "classic" method for now.

-## Build tools for themes
+## Build tools

 Scripts are set up in `package.json` for: